-The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
-601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
-The term
+Under the Regulatory Flexibility Act (5 U.S.C.
+601-612), we have considered the impact of this rule on small entities.

-"small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in designated portions of Lake Erie, OH from 9:30 p.m. through 10:45 p.m. on July 4, 2015.
+The Coast Guard certifies under 5 U.S.C.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Presque Isle Bay on the evening of July 4, 2015.

-The safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: The safety zone will be activated, and thus subject to enforcement, for only a short period of time.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be effective, and thus subject to enforcement, for only 60 minutes late in the day.
 Traffic may be allowed to pass through the zone with the permission of the Captain of the Port.
 The Captain of the Port can be reached via VHF channel 16.
-Before the activation of the zone, we would issue local Broadcast Notice to Mariners.
+Before the enforcement of the zone, we would issue local Broadcast Notice to Mariners.